michael-je/synthetic-state-space-generator/README.md

   Controls the baseline accuracy of the `heuristic_value` relative to the `true_value`.
 A value of `1.0` means the heuristic always matches the true value.
 A value of `0.0` means the heuristic is completely random

 -  **`heuristic_depth_scaling`** (`float`, default: `0.5`, range: `[0, 1]`)
-Determines how depth affects the accuracy of the `hueristic value`.
+Determines how depth affects the accuracy of the `heuristic value`.
 A value of `0.0` means depth has no effect, while higher values cause heuristic accuracy to improve as depth increases.

 -  **`heuristic_locality_scaling`** (`float`, default: `0.5`, range: `[0, 1]`)
-Determines how locality affects the accuracy of the `hueristic value`.
-This aims to simulate how some parts of the graph have a worse hueristic than others.
+Determines how locality affects the accuracy of the `heuristic value`.
+This aims to simulate how some parts of the graph have a worse heuristic than others.

 <a name="branching-function"></a>
 -  **`branching_function`** (`function`, default: [`default_branching_function`](#default_branching_function))
-A custom function able to be overriden by the user to determine the branching factor of states.
+A custom function able to be overridden by the user to determine the branching factor of states.

 -  **`child_value_function`** (`function`, default: [`default_value_function`](#default_value_function))
-A custom function able to be overriden by the user to determine the true values of a state's child.
+A custom function able to be overridden by the user to determine the true values of a state's child.

 -  **`child_depth_function`** (`function`, default: [`default_child_depth_function`](#default_child_depth_function))
-A custom function able to be overriden by the user to determine the depth of a child relative to its parent.
+A custom function able to be overridden by the user to determine the depth of a child relative to its parent.

 -  **`transposition_space_function`** (`function`, default: [`default_transposition_space_function`](#default_transposition_space_function))
-A custom function able to be overriden by the user to define the upper bound of unique states at each depth.
+A custom function able to be overridden by the user to define the upper bound of unique states at each depth.

 -  **`heuristic_value_function`** (`function`, default: [`default_heuristic_value_function`](#default_heuristic_value_function))
-A custom function able to be overriden by the user to determine the heuristic values of states.
+A custom function able to be overridden by the user to determine the heuristic values of states.

 	> **NOTE**: Most of these parameters are only used by the behavioral functions (discussed in the next section) rather than interacting strongly with the software's internal logic.
 This means that the user is free to change how they affect the graph.